 “After what?”

-I was about to tell her she didn’t have to answer when she spoke again, looking not at me but at the carpet.
+I was about to tell her she didn’t have to answer when she spoke again, looking not at me, but at the carpet.

 “And she said… if anyone asks… tell them the man in the basement isn’t dead.”

-The room went completely still.
+The room went still.

 “Yes,” he said to the dispatcher.
 “This is an emergency.
 A child is at our home alone.
 She says her mother is unconscious and there’s an injured man in a basement.”